Chayote: Africa

 Chayote is commonly eaten in the islands of the Indian Ocean.
 In Réunion, the French overseas territory near Mauritius, chou chou, as it is known, is served in many dishes especially in the highlands.
-A popular starter of chou chou au gratin (baked with a cheese sauce), as a side with a meal and even as a dessert.
+A popular starter is chou chou au gratin (baked with a cheese sauce), served as a side with a meal or as a dessert.
 In Mauritius, it is called sousou and is cultivated in the high plateau of the island.
-Mixed with beef, pork or chicken, chou chou is widely used to make delicious steamed Chinese dumplings called niouk yen (boulette chou chou) or chow mai.
+Mixed with beef, pork or chicken, chou chou is widely used to make steamed Chinese-style dumplings called niouk yen (boulette chou chou) or chow mai.
 Stems and leaves are consumed in bouillon to accompany rice and other dishes.
 The chou chou is also consumed as pickle, salad, gratin, curry and sauté with beef, egg or chicken.
 In Madagascar, chayote (known in Malagasy as sôsety) is eaten in dishes such as saosisy sy sôsety (sausage and chayote) and tilapia sy sôsety (tilapia and chayote).

 Europe

 In the Portuguese Autonomous Regions of Madeira and Azores, where the vegetable is popular, chayote is called pimpinela (or pepinela) and caiota, respectively.
 In both regions, chayote is part of the local gastronomy, usually cooked with beans in the shell, potatoes, and corn cobs to accompany fish dishes, usually caldeiradas.
 In the Azores, chayote is also used in puddings and jams.
+On the Mediterranean island of Malta, it is a popular vegetable grown mainly by hobby farmers or as a side-product.
+In the Maltese language, it is known as ċentinarja, and is mainly used in thick vegetable soups, or as a side-vegetable.

 Folklore

 Chayote as mock apple pie

 In Australia, a persistent urban legend is that McDonald's apple pies were made of chokos (chayotes), not apples.
 This eventually led McDonald's to emphasise the fact that real apples are used in their pies.
 This legend was based on an earlier belief that tinned pears were often disguised chayotes.
 A possible explanation for the rumor is that there are a number of recipes in Australia that advise chayotes can be used in part replacement of canned apples to make the fruit go farther in making apple pies.
 This likely arose because of the economies of "mock" food substitutes during the Depression Era, shortages of canned fruit in the years following World War II, and the fact that apples do not grow in many tropical and subtropical parts of Australia, making them scarce.
 Chayotes, on the other hand, grow extensively in Australia, with many suburban backyards featuring chayote vines growing along their fence lines and outhouses.

+Many modern keto diet recipes take advantage of chayote fruit's low carb count and apple-like cooked texture as a substitute in high-carb apple desserts.